 What are your triggers?
-What are the issues that you find “triggering” – the things that are hard for you to listen to without having a strong emotional reaction?
+What are the issues that you find “triggering” – the hard things you can listen to without a strong emotional reaction?
 Why?

 What current events do you feel so passionately connected to that they trigger a reaction in you?
 Can you think of a topic that will most likely make you want to say what you think?

-I highly recommend prior to your session to take a moment to think about your triggers.
-Any moments when you can identify a trigger point or topic, will help be more prepared and your growth as a leader.
+I highly recommend before your session to take a moment to think about your triggers.
+Any moments when you can identify a trigger point or topic will help you be more prepared and grow as a leader.

 What happens to your listening when you are triggered?

-It is highly likely that when you will hear something that you disagree with – sometimes passionately, it becomes hard to actively listen in an unbiased way in those moments.
+It is highly likely that when you hear something that you disagree with – sometimes passionately, it becomes hard to listen in an unbiased way in those moments actively.

 When triggered, we have a hard time hearing what the person is actually trying to say because we hear them through the lens of our own response.
-So for example, in our minds, we focus on all the things we feel the person is wrong about, or ways we can counter what they are saying.
-This means we are not taking in what the person is saying anymore, but focusing on our own response.
+For example, in our minds, we focus on all the things we feel the person is wrong about or how we can counter what they say.
+This means we are not taking in what the person is saying anymore but focusing on our own response.

-This can impact how open we are to listening to those triggering views, and how neutrally we are able to facilitate the discussion.
+This can impact how open we are to listening to those triggering views and how, neutrally, we can facilitate the discussion.